 The outrageous scenery of Cedar Breaks is candy for your eyes.
 Hiking the trails is perfect for those with a base level of fitness and suitable for a wide age group.
 If you like gorgeous alpine settings with great hiking, superb camping, and a lack of crowds Cedar Breaks National Monument is the place for you.
 The national monument is open from late May to mid-October, with camping available from mid-June to mid-September.
 There is a wildflower festival in July followed by some of the best autumn foliage in Utah.

-In winter, Cedar Breaks is a premier cross-country skiing and snowmobiling destination with access from Brian Head Ski Resort.
-Also check the park calendar for winter dark sky parties and when snow conditions permit, a winter day use yurt/ranger station staffed on weekends by volunteers offering free hot chocolate to warm your snowy adventures.
+During the winter season, Cedar Breaks is a premier cross-country skiing and snowmobiling destination with access from Brian Head Ski Resort.
+Also check the park calendar for parties in one of America’s top dark sky parks and when temperatures and snow conditions permit, a winter day use yurt/ranger station staffed on weekends by volunteers offering free hot chocolate to warm your snowy adventures.

 GPS Coordinates, Parking, and Regulations